 However, the over-sized Rolex Datejust II reappeared in 2016 under the same name ‘Datejust 41’ but with a new movement, reference number and minor aesthetics modifications.
 The Rolex Datejust 41 watch is still in production along with its other siblings with watch-case size ranging from 28mm to 41mm.

 Today, the current Datejust collection is available with more bezel, dial, bezel and metal options in comparison to any other Rolex collection.
 Indeed, the Rolex Datejust continues to be one of the most famous and coveted watches of Rolex.
-Thus, if you are looking to ‘sell Rolex Datejust watch’ or ‘sell my Rolex Datejust’ for cash, you are likely to receive the most competitive market price of your watch from any potential watch buyers in London.
+Thus, if you are looking to ‘sell your Rolex Datejust watch’ or ‘How to sell my Rolex Datejust in London’, you are likely to receive the most competitive market price of your watch from any potential watch buyers in London.

 Unlock exclusive deals via our WhatsApp VIP group!